aleherse/katas/02-codebreaker/doc/01_starts_game.md

         $this->shouldNotThrow(new \LogicException('You must override the execute() method in the concrete command class.'))->duringRun($input, $output);
     }

-And as always first we find a failing example
+And as always first we find a failing example and if we override the execute method then the example is passing

+    use Symfony\Component\Console\Input\InputInterface;
+    use Symfony\Component\Console\Output\OutputInterface;

+    protected function execute(InputInterface $input, OutputInterface $output)
+    {
+    }